IsaiasTolP/IsaiasTolP/README.md

 # <div align="center">Hi Everyone 👋 Some extra info (●'◡'●)</div>
 - Isaías is my name 🧙🏻‍♂️.
 - "You have no enemies": From Vinland Saga manga is a phrase that implies, that no one is born having enemies and you must live without making them.
-- "Fear the Old Blood": In bloodborne (a videogame), “Fear the Old Blood” is a password, a promise, and ultimately a warning against pride and ambition, which can turns humans into monsters.
+- In bloodborne (a videogame), “Fear the Old Blood” is a password, a promise, and ultimately a warning against pride and ambition, which can turns humans into monsters.

 ## About me:
 🤓 Learning: Web Development</br>